 3. Ensure Proper Documentation of the Entire Process and Results

 Documentation is critical.
 Properly documenting the entire process, candidate details, selection method, testing methods, and results will ensure that you have all the necessary records in place to protect yourself in case of an audit.
 You will also require legal evidence if an employee files a complaint against the selection method or testing process.

 Starting from selection and notification to screening analysis, every step of the process should be captured, preferably through an automated digital system.
 By doing so, your organization will show that it’s conducting unbiased random drug testing as per the drug testing program.

 Employee drug-testing laws vary from state to state.
 You want to make sure that you draft your random drug testing policy and procedures in compliance with state and federal laws.

-Meeting specific standards of the respective regulatory authorities keep you safe from any legal actions and potentially costly fines.
+Meeting specific regulatory authorities’ specific standards keeps you safe from any legal actions and potentially costly fines.

 If you’re looking for a reliable drug test kits supplier, look no further.
 Ovus Medical provides the most authentic, FDA-approved multi-panel drug test cups, test strips, and oral swabs at the lowest prices.

 Our 13-panel drug test cup can detect the presence of 13 different drugs, including marijuana, cocaine, ecstasy, opiates, amphetamines, barbiturates, benzodiazepines, methadone, fentanyl, and more.

 They’re a cost-effective and convenient option for drug testing in the workplace and give accurate results.
 Contact us today to find out more details about our products and order placement.
 We take care of our customer needs and ensure that they’re provided the best solutions at the lowest possible price.